awest1339/paywalled/README.md

 * If you are behind a network proxy:
     * python paywalled.py paywalled_url --proxy <proxy_url>
     * paywalled.exe paywalled_url --proxy <proxy_url>

+# Using the executable in dist/
+* This exe is provided for convenience purposes and may not necessarily kept up to date with the latest code additions.

 # Requirements
 * requests